Allegheny-Code-Colf-Association/.github/profile/README.md

 or in "PROduction," but let's face it: those aren't the jokes.
 These challenges will offer your more lulz than you thought possible which were probably none in the first place.

+## What is Code Golf?

+The easiest way to answer this question is do what all very online people do--quote Wikipedia:

+> Code golf is a type of recreational computer programming competition in which participants strive to achieve the shortest possible source code that solves a certain problem.
+Code golf challenges and tournaments may also be named with the programming language used (for example, Perl golf).

 ## Leaderboard

 * [2024 Season Open Leaderboard](https://chompe.rs/acga-open-2024-leaderboard)